Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Oktober 2025 06.22.55 UTC
+- WIB: Jumat, 3 Oktober 2025 08.55.33 UTC
-- WITA: Jumat, 3 Oktober 2025 07.22.55 UTC
+- WITA: Jumat, 3 Oktober 2025 09.55.33 UTC
-- WIT: Jumat, 3 Oktober 2025 08.22.55 UTC
+- WIT: Jumat, 3 Oktober 2025 10.55.33 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

 Kategori: inspirational